Browse By Name

 Style sheets contain style rules and every style rule is contained by a style sheet.
 In case of style rules, the parentStyleSheet property gets the container styleSheet object.
 In case of style sheets, if the current style sheet was imported by an @import style rule, then it returns a styleSheet object that contains the @import style rule.
 If the current stylesheet belongs to a style element, or was imported by a link element, then it returns null.

-If the current style sheet was imported by an @import style rule and you need a rule object that represents the @import rule, use the ownerRule property.
+If the current style sheet was imported by an @import style rule and you need a CSSImportRule object that represents the @import rule, use the ownerRule property.
 If the current stylesheet belongs to a style element, or was imported by a link element, then use the ownerNode and owningElement properties to get the owner element.

 Syntax: